COVID-19: How to Isolate and Notify Close Contacts

 If you have been in close contact with anyone during your infectious period, you should notify these close contacts immediately, so that they are aware and can take appropriate next steps.

-• If the close contact is asymptomatic, regardless of vaccination/booster status:
+If the close contact is ASYMPTOMATIC, regardless of vaccination/booster status:

 • They do not need to quarantine.

-• If the close contact is symptomatic, regardless of vaccination/booster status
+If the close contact is SYMPTOMATIC, regardless of vaccination/booster status:

-• If their test is negative, they may return to work and class when their symptoms subside and should mask indoors where required and in crowded spaces outdoors and continue to monitor symptoms over the next 10 days.
+• If their PCR test is negative, they may return to work and class when their symptoms subside and should mask indoors where required and in crowded spaces outdoors and continue to monitor symptoms over the next 10 days.

 Available Support and Resources